 Xplorer promotes sustainable mining through research and education.
 The UN’s sustainable development goals guide our work.
 There is a lot to do, so we need to build a strong network.
-Our network is part of the international competence centre under the auspices of UNESCO.

 UNESCO is famous for its work in preserving world heritage and its tireless effort to promote education.
 UNESCO is also a science organization with remarkable results.